very-cool-name/blog-from-scratch/README.md

 }
 ```

-We had to add `nullptr` check and this quirk with `variant-> template any_cast`.
-From my point of view it does not make sense for compiler to require `template` here, so let me give you an example where it makes sense.
+We had to add `nullptr` check and the quirk with `variant-> template any_cast`.
+The latter one is not so obvious.
+From my point of view it does not make sense for compiler to require `template` here, so I can't explain it well.
+Let me explain it using an example where it's necessary.

 ```cpp
 variant->func<0>(13);